alucryd/oxyromon/README.md

 ### TODO

 - Add actions to the web UI
-- Find a way to automatically download No-Intro DAT files (just made harder by asking users to click on a color...)
+- Find a way to automatically download No-Intro DAT files
 - Support merged sets for arcade systems
 - Craft some unit tests for arcade systems
 - Craft some unit tests for NSZ